 Not all reconstruction is equal.
-I know people who have decided they didn’t believe but that wasn’t acceptable in their culture so they went through a process of deconstruction so that they could justify their decision.
+I know people who decided they didn’t believe but that wasn’t acceptable in their culture so they went through a process of deconstruction in order to justify their decision.
 I also know people who truly sought after God but had a hard time reconciling their culture with the God they found in scripture and their life.
 They deconstructed and found a deeper, healthier faith.

 I am not saying all deconstructions fall into these two categories.
 They don’t.
 There is a full range between the two.
 But, even if someone deconstructs to justify their lack of faith, I think it is a good thing.
 There is no virtue in an unexamined faith.
 And, there is no virtue in a faithless faith.